Kendall Jenner Back With Ben Simmons After Anwar Hadid Makeout

 Currently, Kendall is the only Kardashian/Jenner sister who isn’t a mom, and she doesn’t look like she’s in any hurry to become one either.
 She’s enjoying playing the field, building her career, and being a cool aunt to her bevy of nieces and nephews.

-You can find out more about what’s been going on with Kendall Jenner and her family when the season premiere of Keeping Up with the Kardashians airs on the E!
+You can find out more about what’s been going on with Kendall Jenner and her family when the season premiere of Keeping Up With the Kardashians airs on the E!
 Network on Sunday night, June 17, at 9 p.m.